cryptonotefoundation/cryptonote/README.md

 ### On *nix

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.53 (except 1.54, more details here: http://goo.gl/RrCFmA).

 You may download them from: